samsuh/2026-journal/README.md

 # 2026-journal

 ## 4/23/26 - Thursday
-- meet powerlifting trainer at 3pm
+- DONE ~~meet powerlifting trainer at 3pm~~
+  - signed up for powerlifting training to redo fundamentals.
 - maybe go for a ride. chill out and rest knees. ive been doing exercise every day without a break. maybe take a break so you dont overtrain or get injured.

 ## 4/22/26 - Wednesday